MouseBiteLabs/Game-Boy-MBC5-Cartridge/Technical/README.md

 4) Operation while the voltage is ramping down after turning off the power switch must be restricted to prevent junk data from being written to cartridge RAM.

-Original MBC1 carts manage all of this with U4, which was typically MM1026 or the equivalent BA6129.
-The MM1134 or the equivalent BA6375 can also be used.
+Original MBC5 carts manage all of this with U4, which was (as far as I can tell) exclusively the MM1134 or BA6375.
+But with this board, you can also use battery management ICs MM1026 and BA6129, which were used on MBC1 and MBC3 carts.
 I'll go over the functional requirements here, and for convenience, I'll be using the MM numbers when talking about them.

 ### SRAM Operational Background